yingqiuz/localise/README.md

 # python-localise

-python-localise is a Python package developed to assist in the process of localisation.
+python-localise is a Python package developed to ...

 ## Installation